troystribling/SimpleFutures/README.md

 `FutureStream` interface implementations can use a `StreamPromise` to create a 'FutureStream`.

-Here a simple `Accelerometer` service is shown. `Accelerometer` data updates are provided through a `FutureStream`.
+Here a simple `Accelerometer` service implementation is shown. `Accelerometer` data updates are provided through a `FutureStream`.

 ```swift
 import UIKit